Grow light: Fourth generation: Light-emitting diodes (LEDs)

-In tests conducted by Philips Lighting on to find an optimal light recipe for growing various vegetables in greenhouses, they found that the following aspects of light affects both plant growth (photosynthesis) and plant development (morphology): light intensity, total light over time, light at which moment of the day, light/dark period per day, light quality (spectrum), light direction and light distribution over the plants.
+In tests conducted by Philips Lighting to find an optimal light recipe for growing various vegetables in greenhouses, it was found that the following aspects of light affect both plant growth (photosynthesis) and plant development (morphology): light intensity, total light over time, light at which moment of the day, light/dark period per day, light quality (spectrum), light direction and light distribution over the plants.
 However it's noted that in tests between tomatoes, mini cucumbers and bell peppers, the optimal light recipe was not the same for all plants, and varied depending on both the crop and the region, so currently they must optimize LED lighting in greenhouses based on trial and error.
 They've shown that LED light affects disease resistance, taste and nutritional levels, but as of 2014 they haven't found a practical way to use that information.

 The diodes used in initial LED grow light designs were usually 1/3 watt to 1 watt in power.
 However, higher wattage diodes such as 3 watt and 5 watt diodes are now commonly used in LED grow lights.
 For highly compacted areas, COB chips between 10 watts and 100 watts can be used.
 Because of heat dissipation, these chips are often less efficient.
 Standard LED lighting usually has a power factor of at least 0.90, while good quality LED lights will be around 0.99.

 To prevent leaf burn, LED grow lights should be kept between 12 in away from plants for lower wattage lamps (under 300 watts) up to 36 in away from plants for higher wattage lamps (1000 watts or more).

 Historically, LED lighting was very expensive, but costs have greatly reduced over time, and their longevity has made them more popular.
 LED grow lights are often priced higher, watt-for-watt, than other LED lighting, due to design features that help them to be more energy efficient and last longer.
 In particular, because LED grow lights are relatively high power, LED grow lights are often equipped with cooling systems, as low temperature improves both the brightness and longevity.
-LEDs usually last for 10,000 - 50,000 hours until LM-70 is reached.
+LEDs usually last for 10,000 – 50,000 hours until LM-70 is reached.